International Concerto Competition 2022

 For express shipping services please use the following street address: American Protégé, Attn: Irina Ionova, 245 East 93rd Street, #22E, New York, NY 10128.

-Application materials acceptance will be closed by the end of the day on February 20, 2019.
+Application materials acceptance will be closed by the end of the day on February 20, 2022.

 Application Fees are not refundable.

 U.S. participants should make a check or money order payable to American Protégé and mail it to American Protégé, P.O.
 Box 287476, New York, NY 10128.
 A PayPal option below could be used with an additional fee added to cover PayPal service charge.